 Essential Modifications and Considerations

-- Safety Features: As required by federal and state rules any military machine must be fitted with the safety features of a motor vehicle explored in the previous section.
+- Safety Features: Federal and state rules require that any military machine be fitted with the safety features of a motor vehicle explored in the previous section.
 Lights (headlights, brake lights, tail lights, indicator lights), seat belts, mirrors, and brakes should all be up to code.

 - Tires: A tank’s tracks are perfect for off-road driving, but they can cause damage to standard roads.
 Converting the tracks to rubber or fitting tires should prevent road damage.

-- Decommissioned Weapons: You must deactivate any weapons fitted in the vehicle as they can cause mass destruction.
+- Decommissioned Weapons: You must deactivate any weapons fitted in the car as they can cause mass destruction.
 This is a vital step since these military-grade weapons are not legal on public roads.
-Typically the main gun, or other individual weapons, like machine guns would be removed before this ex-military Machine is driven on roads.
+Typically, the main gun, or other individual weapons, like machine guns, would be removed before this ex-military Machine is driven on roads.

 In addition to making modifications to the motor - you should also consider the following steps before taking it on public roads:

 - Registration and Licensing: The car must be registered with the Department of Motor Vehicles (DMV) and fitted with a license plate, and the owner must have a special driving license.
-To drive a tank you often require a special endorsement on a commercial driver’s license (CDL), especially when the vehicle exceeds certain weight thresholds.
+To drive a tank, you often require a special endorsement on a commercial driver’s license (CDL), which is significant when the car exceeds certain weight thresholds.

 - Insurance: As with any other motor car, a street-legal military machine requires insurance.
 Given the nature of the vehicle, you may need liability cover or additional cover for property damage and personal injury.

-- Shipping: Before your vehicle is road-legal, you will require transport for your it.
-You will need to make sure you can dispatch heavy loads safely to your home or where modifications are taking place.
-Shipping services are available for military vehicles and overweight vehicles, but transit time and average costs could depend on vehicle sizes and customs requirements
+- Shipping: Before your vehicle is road-legal, you will require carrier for your it.
+You will need to ensure you can dispatch heavy loads safely to your home or where modifications occur.
+Shipping services are available for military vehicles and overweight vehicles, but transit time and average costs could depend on car sizes and customs requirements.

 Street-Legal Vessel - Will We See More in the Future?

-While it is challenging, it is not impossible for those with the will, dedication, and necessary resources to do what it takes to navigate the regulations and transform a real tank to meet all necessary safety and operational standards.
+While challenging, it is not impossible for those with the will, dedication, and necessary resources to navigate the regulations and transform a real tank to meet all the required safety and operational standards.

 Street-legal military machines have been made possible in the United States, with enthusiasts and collectors navigating the many hurdles required for a road-safe military vehicle.

 These machines could be used in military reenactments, historical parades, or exhibitions.
-But perhaps with advances in technology, the legal tank industry could see a boom, and modifying tanks to be safe for use on public roads could see drivers in tanks becoming more common.
+However, with technological advances, the legal tank industry could boom, and modifying tanks to be safe for use on public roads could make tank drivers more common.

 Final Thoughts About Making a Military Machine Street-Legal

-Although it is a formidable task to convert this extraordinary vehicle into a street-legal vehicle, with careful planning, an understanding of federal, state, and local regulations, major modifications, a special driving license, and the necessary funds - you could do it!
+Although converting this extraordinary car into a street-legal car is a formidable task, you could do it with careful planning, an understanding of federal, state, and local regulations, major modifications, a special driving license, and the necessary funds!

-For further information on converting a tank to a street-legal vehicle, you can refer to the FMCSA guidelines on vehicle safety standards and the specific requirements of your state’s DMV.
+For further information on converting a tank to a street-legal vehicle, you can refer to the FMCSA guidelines on car safety standards and the specific requirements of your state’s DMV.

 Check out the FMCSA website and state-specific guidelines from your local DMV office.

 Are you a military personnel?
 Whether you are looking to ship a tank, your Land Rover, or just your family car - you can find out how much it costs to ship a car or other road vehicle for the military.
-A-1 Auto Transport has the answer with great prices and military discounts for you!
+A-1 Auto Transport has the answer for you, offering great prices and military discounts!

-A-1 Auto Transport prioritizes safety and reliability when dispatching your vehicle - whatever the size.
+A-1 Auto Transport prioritizes safety and reliability when dispatching your vehicle, regardless of its size.
 Get a free quote today and start planning your shipping.